-How long it takes to infuse water will vary based on the ingredients you use.
+How long it takes to infuse water will vary based on the ingredients you use and the recipes for fruit infused water.
 Strong herbs like mint, and melons or citrus will infuse water more quickly, while blueberries, or other more mild ingredients will take longer, like overnight, to infuse.
 Fruit water recipes can be made a couple of hours ahead of time in order to have time to create flavored water.
 If you can, make it the night before and place it in the refrigerator.

 How long should infused water sit?

+How long can you leave fruit in infused water?
 How long infused water will be good will depend on the ingredients you use.
-Infused water in the refrigerator will last longer, while water infused with fruit or vegetables sitting out (without ice) will only last for around 2 hours before the fruits or vegetables start to get mushy or slimy and may start to form bacteria.
+Infused water in the refrigerator will last longer, while water infused with fruit or vegetables sitting out (without ice) will only last for around 2 hours before the fruits or vegetables start to get mushy or slimy, start to have little flavor, and may start to form bacteria.
 Infused herb water will last a lot longer (sometimes up to a week) than fruit water or vegetable water.

 - 8 cups of cold filtered water or cold seltzer (carbonated) water

 - Add mint to bottom of a glass pitcher.
 Muddle slightly by mashing down on the mint 3-4 times with a wooden spoon.